Definition of iridium

-: a silver-white hard brittle very heavy metallic element of the platinum group used especially in hardening platinum for alloys (as for surgical instruments)—symbol Ir; see element table
+: a rare silver-white hard brittle very heavy metallic element — see element table

 Recent Examples of iridium from the Web

 Rhodium, iridium and ruthenium count among the precious metals that are more rare than gold, according to the U.K.’s Royal Mint.

 Paleontologists tell us of five major extinctions, the last of which was brought to a head, in theory, by a mischievous asteroid that did in the dinosaurs and coated the world in a thin layer of iridium-rich sediment 66 million years ago.

 Iridium provides communication services including satellite telephones through its network of satellites circling the Earth at an altitude of 485 miles.

 The rock layer marking the end of the Cretaceous period was rich in iridium, a metal that is rare in Earth’s crust but more common in meteorites and asteroids.